ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_api.md

 Unlike the other topics, this contains two different pieces of documentation:
 1. The *API Reference section* should be present in the Interfaces Guide.
 It points the reader to the Swagger file itself.
 1. The *Example: Autoplay Countdown* is a snippet showing the annotations that I would add to the Swagger file (API contract).
-In this case, I've shown some descriptions that I would add to a Swagger file.
+I've shown some descriptions that I would add to a Swagger file.

 ## API Reference